|Nutrition Facts (per serving)|

 - Grated Parmesan cheese.

 - Boursin cheese (garlic and herb, black pepper, or basil and chive).

 - Cheddar cheese (replace half of the cream cheese).

 - Cubed cooked ham, shredded chicken, or shredded turkey.
 Add 2 cups of protein and use 1/2 cup of any shredded cheese to top the casserole before baking.

 Use the spinach mixture in other recipes:

-- Layer oven-ready lasagna noodles with the original spinach mixture, sliced mozzarella, and jarred red sauce.
+- Layer oven-ready lasagna noodles with the original spinach mixture, some sliced mozzarella, and jarred red sauce.
 Top with breadcrumbs, ricotta salata, salt and pepper to taste, and a drizzle of olive oil before baking it at 400 F for 20 minutes (covered) and 30 minutes at 350 F (uncovered).

 - Slice a fresh baguette lengthwise and use garlic butter on both sides, bake at 350 F for 5 minutes.
 Remove from oven and spoon spinach mixture on one of the sides, top with Brie cheese and bacon bits, and bring back to the oven for 15 to 20 minutes.